paulcervov/medadmin-graphql-api/README.md

 ### `npm fresh`

-Rolls back and reruns all migrations, then runs all seeders.
+Rollbacks and reruns all migrations, then runs all seeders.

 ### `npm start`